screwdriver-cd/screwdriver/design/pipeline-stage.md

     # description: optional
     # color: optional
 ```

 #### Attributes

 description: optional, a string of text to describe what this stage is.

-color: optional, a hex presentation of color value for this stage to be displayed on the UI, if not present, UI will present its color in the default [color sequence](NEED to updat the link).
+color: optional, a hex presentation of color value for this stage to be displayed on the UI, if not present, UI will present its color in the default [color sequence](NEED to update the link).

+jobs: list of job names that belong to a stage; one job should not be in multiple stages

 ## Details